UMD: A Globally Connected University

 301-405-0381 | firstname.lastname@example.org

-Lauren manages the advising services for Education Abroad.
-She coordinates all outreach activities and can be contacted for presentation requests.
-Lauren has worked for Education Abroad since 2005, with some time away in Australia and Chile while she completed her MA in international studies at the Institute for International Studies at the University of Technology Sydney and the Pontificia Universidad Católica in Santiago.
-Lauren earned her BA in Spanish language & culture at UMD in 2005.
+Lauren oversees the development and management of EA's program portfolio for all semester-long programs and affiliations.
+Lauren also oversees advising services for Education Abroad.
+Lauren has worked in multiple capacities for Education Abroad since 2005, with some time away in Australia and Chile while she completed her MA in international studies at the Institute for International Studies at the University of Technology Sydney and the Pontificia Universidad Católica in Santiago.
+Lauren holds a MPS in Industrial and Organizational Psychology and her BA in Spanish Language & Culture from UMD.

 Deborah Lake McConnell

 301-314-7790 | email@example.com